jason-r-becker/dfspy/README.rst

 ========================== ======================= ========================
- Sources                    -s, --sources           All Projection Sources Week(s) of the season      -w, --weeks             Current Week Season Year(s)             -d, --depth             Current Season
+ Sources                    -s, --sources           All Projection Sources Week(s) of the season      -w, --weeks             Current Week Season Year(s)             -y, --years             Current Season
 ========================== ======================= ========================

 For example, scraping projections for the current week can be accomplished: